CopernicaMarketingSoftware/Documentation/SMTPeter/features/inline-css.md

 also transform the CSS header into style attributes.

 ```
-x-smtpeter-inlinizecss:   true
+x-smtpeter-inlinecss:   true
 ```

+The MIME header will be stripped from the mail when the mail is sent to the final recipient.

 ## Enabling inline CSS using the REST API

-Enabling inline CSS for the SMTPeter REST API is simple.
 If you use the REST API to send emails through SMTPeter, you either submit plain HTTP POST variables, or JSON documents.
-If you set the "inlinizecss" parameter to "true" in these POST variables or in the JSON document, you tell SMTPeter to enable the inlinizer.
+If you set the "inlinecss" parameter in these POST variables or in the JSON input to "true", you tell SMTPeter to enable the inlinizer.

 ```
 POST /send HTTP/1.1